bimat0206/vm-verification/product-approach/workflow-function/shared/MIGRATION-GUIDE.md

 ### Interface Mismatches

 If function signatures have changed slightly in the shared packages, you may need to update your function calls.
 Refer to the package documentation for the current interfaces.

+### Template Path Resolution

+When using the templateloader package, ensure the template base path is correctly configured and that templates follow the expected naming convention and directory structure.